Briefing

 Pattern 2: Skill Signature Evolution (Hermes)

-Hermes handles self-improvement through its skills system, working within the agentskills.io open standard, the same SKILL.md format used by Claude Code, Codex CLI, OpenClaw and others.
+Hermes handles self-improvement through its skills system, working within the agentskills.io open standard (opens in a new tab), the same SKILL.md format used by Claude Code, Codex CLI, OpenClaw and others.
 As it solves problems, Hermes pauses roughly every 15 tool calls to reflect on what worked and what failed, then writes or rewrites a reusable skill document, while a curator periodically prunes the library.
 The article frames this as generating a "skill signature": a compact record of the problem, the approach, and the outcome, with successful records kept and failed ones analysed for patterns.
 That "skill signature" wording is the article's own; the official docs describe SKILL.md generation and a roughly 15-tool-call reflection cadence rather than a named signature object, and the Python API shown below is illustrative rather than a confirmed surface.

 # Hermes skill evolution